crossminer/CrossSim/README.md

 Via Vetoio 2, 67100 -- L'Aquila, Italy

+The tools and dataset that support this paper are available in the release https://github.com/crossminer/CrossSim/tree/0.0.1

 2. Software Quality Journal

 <b>An Automated Approach to Assess the Similarity of GitHub Repositories</b>